suanmiao/flowlayout/README.md

 > "gravity=left" in horizontal mode equals "gravity=top" in horizontal mode
 > "gravity=right" in horizontal mode equals "gravity=bottom" in horizontal mode

-###4.line number###
+### 4.Line number###

-this is a amazing function !
+This is amazing!
-when you want to create layout that kind:
+When you want to create layout like this:

 ![](https://github.com/suanmiao/flowlayout/raw/master/imgs/line_number_usage.png)

-if you use LinearLayout,you should write code:
+Old school way, using LinearLayout:

     <LinearLayout
         android:orientation="vertical"